Air Fryer Asparagus | Oil-Free

 Instructions

-- Set the cooking temperature to 400°F and the time to 7-minutes.
-If the spears are particularly thick, you may need to add a couple of extra minutes to the cooking time.
-You don't want to overcook the spears because they will lose their crisp.
+• Place the asparagus spears in the air fryer basket.
+Set the cooking temperature to 400°F and the time to 7 minutes.
+If the spears are particularly thick, you may need to add a couple of extra minutes.
+You don't want to overcook the spears because they will lose their crispiness.
 I love mine cooked tender but still with a crunch.

-- Once the timer goes off, place on a plate or platter and drizzle a little lemon juice or balsamic vinegar over the top.
+• Once the timer goes off, place it on a plate or platter and drizzle a little lemon juice or balsamic vinegar over the top.
 Occasionally, I will use a balsamic vinegar glaze.

 Video